nmeum/depp/README.md

 ## README

-No frills, single binary, static page generator for Git repositories.
+No frills, static page generator for Git repositories.

 ### Motivation